Flood Prevention Subsidy Program

 3. Once approved, complete the work.

-4. Once all work is complete, arrange for an inspection and documentation from the Town ensuring the work meets the National Building Code standards.
+4. Once all work is complete, arrange for an inspection and documentation from Sussex ensuring the work meets the National Building Code standards.

-5. Submit a completed Application Package to Town of Sussex.
+5. Submit a completed Application Package to Sussex.
 The following items MUST be included in the application package in order for a reimbursement to be granted:

 o Invoices of Work Completed and/or Receipt(s) for Materials